 - (1) The required course work must be approved by the faculty before applying to submit the doctoral thesis. - (2) An application for evaluation of the doctoral thesis shall be submitted to the faculty on the prescribed form.
 The application must include a declaration that the doctoral thesis has not been submitted for evaluation to any other institution, and a written statement by the principal supervisor which confirms his/her recommendation of the doctoral thesis evaluation.
 The following items must be attached to the application: - a.
-Five bound copies or stapled copies of the thesis - b.
-Verification of approval of the required coursework - c.
-Declaration of co-authorship by all co-authors - d.
-A confirmation receipt of the submission of thesis in Brage
+An electronic version (pdf format) of the thesis.

-- (3) In addition, an electronic version of the thesis must be submitted (pdf formatted) via NMBU's institutional open archive, "Brage". - (4) The thesis shall be made publicly available no later than two weeks before the date set for the public defence, cf. section 17.2.
+- b.
+Verification of approval of the required coursework. - c.
+Declaration of co-authorship by all co-authors. - (3) The thesis shall be made publicly available no later than two weeks before the date set for the public defence, cf. section 17.2.